Anika Alvanzo

 Email [javascript protected email address]

-Dr. Anika Alvanzo is a distinguished healthcare executive with over 20 years of experience in specialty addiction treatment, behavioral health integration and quality improvement.
+Dr. Anika Alvanzo is a distinguished healthcare executive with over 15 years of experience in specialty addiction treatment, behavioral health integration, and quality improvement.

-Prior to joining Health Management Associates, Dr. Alvanzo was a regional medical director for Pyramid Healthcare, Inc., where she was responsible for optimizing and standardizing medical care, emphasizing substance withdrawal management and pharmacotherapy, within the residential addiction treatment programs in eastern Pennsylvania and Maryland.
-She developed and implemented protocols for management of alcohol, benzodiazepine, and opioid withdrawal syndromes, led teams of physicians and advance practice practitioners within each treatment site, and provided education and training to medical, nursing, and counseling staff.
-She also facilitated standardization of medical documentation and developed COVID-19 and influenza testing and management protocols in a joint effort with Pyramid’s infection control nurse.
+Before joining HMA, Dr. Alvanzo was a regional medical director for Pyramid Healthcare, Inc., responsible for optimizing and standardizing medical care and emphasizing substance withdrawal management and pharmacotherapy within the residential addiction treatment programs in eastern Pennsylvania and Maryland.
+She developed and implemented protocols for management of alcohol, benzodiazepine, and opioid withdrawal syndromes; led teams of physicians and advanced practice practitioners within each treatment site; and provided education and training to medical, nursing, and counseling staff.

-Dr. Alvanzo earned her Doctor of Medicine degree from the George Washington University School of Medicine and Health Sciences.
-She also holds a master’s degree in biostatistics from Virginia Commonwealth University (VCU) and a bachelor’s degree in biology from the University of Virgina.
-Dr. Alvanzo is board certified in internal medicine and addiction medicine, is a fellow of the American College of Physicians (ACP) and is a distinguished fellow of ASAM.
+Dr. Alvanzo earned her Doctor of Medicine from the George Washington University School of Medicine and Health Sciences.
+She also earned a master’s degree in biostatistics from Virginia Commonwealth University and a bachelor’s degree in biology from the University of Virginia.
+Dr. Alvanzo is board certified in internal medicine and addiction medicine, is a Fellow of the American College of Physicians (ACP), and is a Distinguished Fellow of ASAM.

 Recent Content